microsoft/FastTrack/scripts/Preflight-OneDrive/README.md

 # Microsoft FastTrack Open Source - Preflight-OneDrive

-Script to add/remove secondary admins (user or group) to OneDrive for Business sites.
+Script to generate a report (within console or HTML report) from a directory (local folder or UNC path) of potential sync issues before deploying the OneDrive for Business sync client.

 ## Usage